Created on

 Solution

-web filtering features warning/authenticate relies on redirecting to a FortiGate page (replacement message) which means we need to interrupt the SSL connection to allow the redirect.
+Web filtering warning/authenticate features can only work with deep inspection because FortiGate has to terminate the SSL connection to send back warning/authenticate pages.
+The web filtering warning/authenticate feature relies on redirecting to a FortiGate page (replacement message) which means it is necessary to interrupt the SSL connection to allow the redirect.

 FortiGate achieves this by modifying the data content and 'injecting' the message into the original client session.
 See the relevant FortiGate cookbook section for more information about replacement messages.